CiscoTestAutomation/genie/docs/health/health_design/design.rst

 --------

-pyATS Health Check's added processors can be easily found in pyATS Logviewer or XPRESSO.
-The added processors has `pyATS Health Check` and also icons for both `Pre` and `Post`.
+pyATS Health Check's added processors can be easily found in pyATS or XPRESSO logviewer.
+The processor results are added with a `pyATS Health Check` label and also icons for both `Pre` and `Post`.

 .. figure:: health_logviewer.png
     :align: center